visdom-project/educational_pilot/README.md

     (You may Use ctrl + p && ctrl + q to detach from docker tty while leaving process alive.)

+# Deploying the visualization service:

-## Option 2.A: Deploying the visualization service in Docker
+## Option A: Deploying the visualization service in Docker

     cd visualization-app
     docker build . -t visuapp